The Turtle Prince: Tale type

 Folklorists Stith Thompson and Warren Roberts established an index for South Asian folktales based on the international Aarne-Thompson Index.
 In their joint work, titled Types of Indic Oral Tales, they identified an Indic type related to the cycle of the Animal as Bridegroom, which they indexed as type 441, "Hans My Hedgehog", a miscellaneous type that, while still belonging to the same cycle and dealing with the marriage between a human maiden and an enchanted animal, lacks the quest for the vanished or missing husband.

 Stuart Blackburn also related the South Indian tales about "The Turtle Prince" to the cycle of the Animal as Bridegroom, but formulated a new Indic type, based on the variants he collected (at least 18 texts): AT 441B Ind, "The Despised Animal-Husband".
 (Note: The abbreviation "Ind" means "Indic".
 It refers to tale types that, although not registered in the Aarne-Thompson-Uther international index, exist in the oral and written literature of these three South Asian countries: India, Pakistan and Sri Lanka.)
-In a 2001 study, he stated that these stories are "very popular" South Indian tales.
+In this new tale type, the animal husband is born to a woman who pledged to marry her unborn child to another woman's child if a girl, but the second woman reneges on the promise since a turtle is born; the despised turtle prince removes his chelonian disguise to assume human form and perform deeds in order to gain the princess's favour (obtaining objects or a lotus flower); the animal prince also prevails over his brothers or brothers-in-law on a hunt or a quest; finally, he reenters his animal disguise and joins with his wife, but she destroys the turtle shell when her husband is bathing.

+Distribution

+In a 2001 study, Blackburn stated that these stories were "very popular" South Indian tales.
+In addition, he developed his new Indian tale type based mostly on oral and written variants of The Turtle Prince, collected from Tamil Nadu, Tamil-speaking areas in Sri Lanka, and in Karnataka.
+He also drew from the literary text Madanakama Raja, and considered that the literary tales followed the oral versions "in many details".
+Based on the distribution of the tales about the turtle-prince, Blackburn supposed that this new tale type was of Dravidian origin, since most of texts (literary and oral) were collected from languages of the Dravidian family.